distantmagic/paddler/README.md

 This is a stability/quality release.
 The next plan is to introduce a supervisor who does not just monitor llama.cpp instances, but to also manage them.

+Requires llama.cpp version [b4027](https://github.com/ggerganov/llama.cpp/releases/tag/b4027) or above.

 ### v0.10.0

-Latest supported llama.cpp release: [b4027](https://github.com/ggerganov/llama.cpp/releases/tag/b4027)

 This update is a minor release to make Paddler compatible with `/slots` endpoint changes introduced in llama.cpp b4027.

+Requires llama.cpp version [b4027](https://github.com/ggerganov/llama.cpp/releases/tag/b4027) or above.

 ### v0.9.0